ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Rotate_cross_stitch_blocks.md

 ## To rotate blocks of cross stitches...

-1Select the stitch block to rotate.
+1. Select the stitch block to rotate.

-2Click the Rotate Selection icon.
+2. Click the Rotate Selection icon.

 ![cross-stitch_editing00032.png](assets/cross-stitch_editing00032.png)